About this guide

 The State Department of Education and Training (the Department) is the Regulatory Authority for Victoria.

-- educating services and the community in relation to the National Quality Framework;
+- educating services and the community about the National Quality Framework

-- supporting and promoting continuous quality improvement in services; and
+- supporting and promoting continuous quality improvement in services

 - undertaking information collection, review and reporting.

 Authorised officers are appointed by the Department to assess, monitor and enforce compliance with the National Law and National Regulations.